manasviisonii/AI-ML-LAB/README.md

 ## Lab 2: Visual Data Analysis

-### Building on the dataset from Lab 1, I focused on creating various visualizations for data analysis.
-I generated:
+Focused on creating various visualizations for data analysis using the dataset from Lab 1.
+Generated:

-Histograms to understand the distribution of data.
+Histograms to understand data distribution.
 Box plots to identify outliers and visualize data spread.
 Scatter plots to explore relationships between variables.
 Pair plots to visualize pairwise relationships in the dataset.

 ## Lab 3: Ames Housing Dataset Preprocessing

-### In this lab, I worked with the Ames Housing dataset and performed the following tasks:
+Worked with the Ames Housing dataset and performed the following tasks:
 Handled missing values to ensure data quality.
 Detected outliers using the Interquartile Range (IQR) method.
 Removed identified outliers from the dataset.
-Tested the cleaned data for remaining issues, ensuring fewer or no extreme outliers.
+Tested the cleaned data for remaining issues (fewer or no extreme outliers).
 Saved the cleaned dataset for future analysis.

 ## Lab 4: Data Visualization with Matplotlib and Seaborn

-### This lab focused on data visualization techniques using Matplotlib and Seaborn with the Iris dataset.
-I drew various plots, including:
+Focused on data visualization techniques using Matplotlib and Seaborn with the Iris dataset.
+Drew various plots, including:
 Line plots
 Bar charts
 Histograms